Concurrency — what is it?

 Off never gets printed.

-Hence, to replicate the Scratch script so that it works in Python, the code needs to be condensed into a single loop.
+To replicate the Scratch program so that it works in Python, the code needs to be condensed into a single loop.

 from time import sleep while True: sleep(0.5) print("On") sleep(0.5) print("Off")